-When animals breathed high levels of trans-1,2-dichloroethene for short or longer periods of time, their livers and lungs were damaged and the effects were more severe with longer exposure times.
-Animals that breathed very high
+When animals breathed high levels of trans-1,2dichloroethene for short or longer periods of time, their livers and lungs were damaged and the effects were more severe with longer exposure times.
+Animals that breathed very high levels of trans-1,2-dichloroethene had damaged hearts.

-1,2-DICHLOROETHENE